NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     ***/
     // reset the searchIndex of the attribute catalog to {-1, -1} using RelCacheTable::setSearchIndex()

+    // store the number of attributes deleted, because in case all the attributes were not successfully
+    // added, we need to keep track of the deleted attributes int numberOfAttributesDeleted = 0;

     while(true) {
         RecId attrCatRecId;
         // attrCatRecId = linearSearch on attribute catalog for RelName = relNameAttr

         // if no more attributes to iterate over (attrCatRecId == {-1, -1})
         //     break;

+        numberOfAttributesDeleted++;

         // create a RecBuffer for attrCatRecId.block
         // get the header of the block